ericelliott/nfdata/README.md

 * A reference to the metadata file MUST be stored on-chain.
 * The metadata file MAY be named using the [multihash](https://github.com/multiformats/multihash) of the file contents.
+* Decentralized Storage: Metadata and associated files MAY be stored on IPFS, addressable by the multihash.
 * 🔢 `{metadata: "https:\/\/s3.amazonaws.com\/your-bucket\/your-folder\/{file-hash}.json" ...`
 * 💡 Metadata translations can be managed using the "workTranslation": attribute inside the metadata file.